 Illinois reasonable use also depends on the date of the agreement:

-For agreements pre-January 1, 2022: No greater than required to protect a legitimate business interest; does not impose undue hardship on the employee; not injurious to the public; and reasonable in time, space, and scope.
-[May require two years of employment before any non-compete can be enforced.]
+For agreements pre-January 1, 2022: No greater than required to protect a legitimate business interest; does not impose an undue hardship on the employee; not harmful to the public; and reasonable in time, space, and scope.
+[It may require two years of employment before any non-compete can be enforced.]

-For agreements entered on or after January 1, 2022: Non-competes are illegal and void unless;
+For agreements entered on or after January 1, 2022: Non-competes are illegal and void unless (as per 820 ILCS 90);

 - the employee receives adequate consideration